arangodb/docs/3.10/administration-reduce-memory-footprint.md

 Broadly, ArangoDB uses significant amounts of RAM for the following subsystems:

-- storage engine including the block cache
+- Storage engine including the block cache
 - HTTP server and queues
-- edge caches and other caches
+- Edge caches and other caches
 - AQL queries
 - V8 (JavaScript features)
 - ArangoSearch
 - AgencyCache/ClusterInfo (cluster meta data)
-- cluster-internal replication
+- Cluster-internal replication

 Of these, the storage engine itself has some subsystems which contribute towards its memory usage:

 - RocksDB block cache
-- data structures to read data (Bloom filters, index blocks, table readers)
+- Data structures to read data (Bloom filters, index blocks, table readers)
-- data structures to write data (write buffers, table builders, transaction data)
+- Data structures to write data (write buffers, table builders, transaction data)
 - RocksDB background compaction

 It is important to understand that all these have a high impact on